zenato/puppeteer-renderer/middleware/README.md

 # puppeteer-renderer-middleware

-An Express middleware for [puppeteer-renderer](http://github.com/zenato/puppeteer-renderer).
+An Express middleware for SSR using [puppeteer-renderer](http://github.com/zenato/puppeteer-renderer).

 ## Usage